-[OC- 82] - Install bat and bird boxes
+[OC-81] - Install bat and bird boxes

 - > Install outside of the reservoir area 150 bat and bird boxes every year, to compensate for bat roost loss.
-Georeference and take a picture of each installed box. - > Install, photograph and georeference bird nest boxes outside the reservoir area. - > Every year, when installing the next batch of boxes, perform a visual check that the bird nesting boxes and the bat boxes remain in position Replace missing boxes.
+Georeference and take a picture of each installed box. - > Every year, when installing the next batch of boxes, perform a visual check that the bird nesting boxes and the bat boxes remain in position Replace missing boxes.

-[OC-83] - Support educational projects against illegal hunting of bear
+[OC-82] - Support educational projects against illegal hunting of bear

-- > Identify NGOs which work on biodiversity conservation and have experience in educational projects against illegal hunting of large mammals - > Request proposals for establishing educational projects in the project-affected area aimed at reducing illegal hunting of bear and at promoting conservation. - > Select relevant initiatives and agree on work-plan, budget and performance indicators.
+- Identify NGOs which work on biodiversity conservation and have experience in educational projects against illegal hunting of large mammals - > Request proposals for establishing educational projects in the project-affected area aimed at reducing illegal hunting of bear and at promoting conservation. - Select relevant initiatives and agree on work-plan, budget and performance indicators.
 Formalize Project's financial support for two years. - > Implement and monitor the educational projects against illegal hunting.